Mani5GRockers/whatsapp-ai-bot/readme.md

 ```

 **4. Run the code**
+open

-- run `setup.sh` to start the bot.
+- run `bash setup.sh` to start the bot.

 - Scan QR code.